Mark Strong, Carice van Houten and Daniel Mays star in Temple, a new Sky original production

-Mark Strong (Kingsman) heads a cast including Carice van Houten, (Game of Thrones) and Daniel Mays (Line of Duty) in a new darkly comic thriller, Temple.
+Mark Strong (Kingsman) heads a cast including Carice van Houten, (Game of Thrones) and Daniel Mays (Line of Duty) in a new drama, Temple.
 The eight-part Sky original production set in the secret world beneath London is written by playwright Mark O’Rowe (Boy A), and will start production in September for Sky and NOW TV.

 Deep below the streets of London, descending past Temple tube in the beating heart of the city, lies a dark secret.
 An illegal clinic has been set up in an abandoned subterranean network of tunnels.